Brinzolamide (Into the eye)

 If you notice these less serious side effects, talk with your doctor:

-- Itching, pain, watering, or dryness of the eyes.
+- Irritation or dryness of the skin around your eyes

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088

 - Last reviewed on 7/4/2015